Azure/azure-sdk-for-cpp/doc/BatchOperations.md

 > [!NOTE]
 > A batched operation should NOT take a `Context` object - a batched operation is not an actual network operation.

+#### Shared State

+Note that in this model, the `DeferredResponseFactory` MUST aggregate each of the deferred responses returned by the various "Batch Factory" methods (because the lifetime of the Batch Factory is independent from the lifetime of the returned `DeferredResponse` objects).
+To implement this, the pattern implementation should maintain state which is shared between the `DeferredResponse` objects and the `DeferredResponseFactory`.
+The shared state should contain all that is needed to send a request to the server and process the response received from the server.

 #### `BatchFactory` Class

 A concrete example of a "Batch" factory is: